Presentations and Events

 - Shuumi Means Gift: How non-Native people can contribute to Indigenous sovereignty

-If you are interested in booking a Sogorea Te’ Speaker, please fill out this quick form telling us a little more about your request so we can get back to you as soon as possible.
-Requests should be submitted at least 1 (one) month in advance and through this form to help us determine if anyone is available.
+If you are interested in requesting a speaker, please fill out this quick form telling us a little more about your request so we can get back to you as soon as possible.
+For best results, include as much information as possible and submit your requests at least 1 (one) month in advance.

 While Sogorea Te’ staff occasionally offer land acknowledgements at events and programs, we typically do so with community leaders and organizations that we have an ongoing collaborative relationship with.